ledenis/bullet-soft-doc/060_voronoi.md

 		}
 	};

 Back to the `voronoiMeshShatter()` function, we can now iterate through the other points, in order to generate a plane at half way between the current and the other point.
+In the previous 2D sketch, this plane is one of the red lines around the shard.
 At the same time we can check the distance limit.
 If this limit is reached for this point, it is for the next because the points are sorted.

 	for (j=1; j < numpoints; j++) {
 		// Create plane at half distance from current and other point